 You can see how the active voice version reads more clear.
 Also, it’s more authoritative.
 That’s what you want.

-After you finish, you NEED to review your writing.
-I’m not talking about one read over.
+You NEED to always proofread your writing.
+I’m not talking about one read-through.
 But several.

-After each read through my content always improves.
-Even better, space out your read overs.
+After each read-through, my content always improves.
+Even better, space out your read-throughs.

 Take a break after you finish writing.
 Then the next day, go back and review your writing again.

-This has always worked for me.
-A fresh mind will help you spot things you initially had missed.
+This always works for me.
+A fresh mind helps you to spot things you initially had missed.

 #7 Take a technical writing course

 Universities offer technical writing courses.
-You’ve taken writing classes since you were a kid to write a certain way.
+You’ve taken writing classes since childhood to write a certain way.